3D Moving-mesh Hydrodynamical Simulations of Wind/Jet Driven Ultraluminous X-ray Source Bubbles: Methods

-We inject outflows with a specific opening angle by following the procedure below. \begin{enumerate} \item We randomly select a target direction $\pm \boldsymbol{n}$ within the solid angle of the outflows as seen from the central black hole, using the Monte-Carlo method. \item For each cell, we calculate the angle $\theta_i$ between the selected target direction $\pm \boldsymbol{n}$ and the position vector $\boldsymbol{r}_i$ from the black hole, and identify all cells (called target cells) that satisfy $\theta_i < 3^\circ$ and lie inside the injection spheres. \item We then add mass and momentum to each target cell as $\Delta M_i=\dot{M}_{\rm w}\Delta t_{\rm inj}/N$, $\Delta \boldsymbol{p}_i = \frac{\dot{M}_{\rm w}v_0\Delta t_{\rm inj}}{N}\frac{\boldsymbol{r}_i}{\left| \boldsymbol{r}_i \right|}$, where $N$ is the number of the target cells.
-Here, $\Delta t_{\rm inj}$ is the injection timestep, which is independent of the simulation timestep, and we adopt $\Delta t_{\rm inj} = 50~{\rm yr}$ in this study. \end{enumerate} The \textit{injection spheres} are defined as two spheres centered at 2~pc away from the black hole along the north and south poles, respectively.
+The \textit{injection spheres} are defined as two spheres centered at 2~pc away from the black hole along the north and south poles, respectively.
 Their radii are chosen so that the solid angle of each sphere as seen from the black hole is slightly larger than the solid angle of the disk outflows.
 For these two spheres, we set a target cell volume that is much smaller than that of the cells outside the injection regions.
 If a gas cell inside the injection regions has a volume larger (smaller) than twice (half) of the target volume, the cell is further refined (derefined).
-Figure~\ref{fig:hyper_refine} shows the zoom-in view of the two hyper-refined injection regions \citep{Weinberger2017}, demonstrating that these regions can maintain the angular resolution to the central black hole during the simulation.
+The limitation of the volume contrast between adjacent cells mentioned in Section~\ref{sec:setup} will prevent the cells inside the injection spheres from being immediately derefined after they leave the hyper-refined regions.
+Figure~\ref{fig:hyper_refine} shows the zoom-in view of the two hyper-refined injection regions \citep{Weinberger2017}, demonstrating that these regions can maintain the angular resolution to the central black hole during the simulation, and keep a smooth volume contrast to the large cells outside the regions.
 In addition, we inject outflows simultaneously in the target direction $\boldsymbol{n}$ in the northern hemisphere and in the opposite direction $-\boldsymbol{n}$ in the southern hemisphere, so that the momentum conservation of the injected outflows is guaranteed.
-For the fiducial run, we performed a test with a longer injection timestep of $\Delta t_{\rm inj} = 100~{\rm yr}$ and found no significant differences in the bubble structures.
-From this, we conclude that the simulation results have converged for $\Delta t_{\rm inj} = 50~{\rm yr}$.